m-clark/tidyext/README.md

 This package takes some data processing functions originally found in [lazerhawk](https://github.com/m-clark/lazerhawk), extending the functionality of the tidyverse.
-For folks that do a lot of data processing in that world, these make a handful of those very common tasks a bit easier, and with an eye toward eventual tidy/clean presentation and visualization with tools like [kableExtra](https://haozhu233.github.io/kableExtra/awesome_table_in_html.html) and [ggplot2](http://ggplot2.tidyverse.org/).
+For folks that do a lot of data processing in that world, these make a handful of some very common tasks a bit easier, and with an eye toward eventual tidy/clean presentation and visualization with tools like [kableExtra](https://haozhu233.github.io/kableExtra/awesome_table_in_html.html) and [ggplot2](http://ggplot2.tidyverse.org/).